c-20/newmouse/README.md

 forward /dev/input/mice from a linux CLI to a linux X11

-newmouse.c reads /dev/input/mice and writes a html file.

-that html file should be at /dev/shm/newmouse.html, and a symbolic lin\\\\\\\\\must be set in the apache http directory, so that the client can access the file using libcurl. not using /dev/shm will result in endless slow writes and probably disk failure.
+newmouse.c reads /dev/input/mice and writes a html file. that html file should be at /dev/shm/newmouse.html, and a symbolic link must be set in the apache http directory, so that the client can access the file using libcurl. not using /dev/shm will result in endless slow writes and probably eventual disk damage/failure.

 performance is less than perfect. future choices:
 - try libmicrohttpd for the newmouse server
 - use io (cgi-bin) style setup instead of writing a html file
 - use sockets directly

 apparently Chrome ignores XSendEvent